yasinsgrc/yasinsgrc/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning ABAP and Fiori
 - 💬 Ask me about Anything
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm growing flowers and seedlings!